MY VIEW FROM THE COCKPIT

 As a top gun combat fighter pilot, the falling away from anything spiritual began.
 God was replaced with THE ATTITUDE, the attitude that I could fly combat better than all the other pilots.
 I was my own false god.

-If you saw the movie Top Gun, the character Tom Cruise played so desperately wanted to be the Top Gun that he would do anything to win it, including violating the rules of engagement.
+If you saw the original movie Top Gun, the character Tom Cruise played so desperately wanted to be the Top Gun that he would do anything to win it, including violating the rules of engagement.
 I did not violate the rules of engagement and by the third strike mission, I beat my instructor.
 There were 17 strike missions in the program.
 All of the instructors wanted to fly against me to prove that no student could beat them, but each time I came back victorious.

 Finally, on the seventeenth flight, they put me up against the wing’s Top Gun.
 He was a seasoned veteran with 100 bombing missions over North Vietnam.
 He knew the plane well.
 He was a great pilot.
 We fired the Gatling gun and rockets.
 We flew high and low angle bomb runs.
 But when the smoke cleared, there was a new Top Gun.
 For the first time, a student won that hallowed honor.